TortleTurtle/LinkedIn-Writing-Assistant/README.md

 # LinkedIn Writing Assistant
-The LinkeIn writing assistant helps you to create a good professional post about your project.
-The writing assistant generates questions that you simply have to answer.
-Using your answers it then generates a LinkedIn post that you can immediately use or adapt to further fit your needs.
+The LinkedIn writing assistant helps you to create a good professional post about the projects you work on.
+The writing assistant generates questions based on basic information such as the name of your project, the field it is in and a short description.
+It can also extract this information from a GitHub Readme.
+The questions will focus on your contributions and goals so you can show off your skills to your network!
+After answering all the questions simply click generate post.

 ## Installation
 Clone the git repo: